California State Parks Guided Backpacking Adventures

 California State Park naturalists will guide participants through the majestic Santa Cruz Mountains, sharing the natural wonders of the area and the unique history of the parks.
 They are Wilderness First Responder-certified, California Naturalist-certified and have many years of experience leading backcountry overnight and day hikes interpreting the natural and cultural history of the Santa Cruz Mountains.
 Their training in interpretive communication makes them great storytellers, creatively conveying information in a fun and engaging manner.
 Additionally, the naturalists provide expertise and guidance in backpacking set up, equipment and logistics.

-Online registration for a limited number of backpacking spots is open.
+Space is limited.
+Registration is now closed.
 Participation is open to adults 18 or over and children ages 13 to 17 accompanied by a parent or guardian.
 For more information, email or call (831) 278-0195.